atelierspierrot/atelierspierrot/Rules.md

 or any other package installer are stored in a `vendor/` directory or sub-directory ;
 you may not modify its content.

-Any temporary file such as cached files or other environment dependent file is stored in a `tmp/` directory or sub-directory.
+Any temporary file such as cached files or other environment dependent files are stored in a `tmp/` directory or sub-directory.
 Any temporary file NOT stored in a `tmp/` directory will be named `tmp*` (where the asterisk may be anything).
 All these contents are excluded from version control and can be deleted with (we hope so) no incidence for the project.